Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states 'Add or update a per-channel permission overwrite for a role, allowing and/or denying specific permissions.'
-It identifies the specific verb (add/update), resource (permission overwrite for a role), and distinguishes from sibling tool discord_set_member_permission.
+The description clearly states the action: 'Add or update a per-channel permission overwrite for a role, allowing and/or denying specific permissions.'
+It uses specific verb (add/update) and resource (permission overwrite).
+It distinguishes the tool from a sibling: 'Use discord_set_member_permission to target a single member instead.'

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.